fbpx

 Intentional Living: What do you want to care about?
 And what do you not want to care about?

-What am I not willing to care about (any longer)?
+Consider this question: What am I no longer willing to care about?

 #1 – Make a list of all areas of your life.